ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 Isolated nodes unsupported in an OpenShift deployment
 =====================================================
-Isolated nodes are not currently supported when deploying Ascender in OpenShift.
+Isolated nodes are not currently supported when deploying climber in OpenShift.

 Browsers ignoring the ``autocomplete=off`` setting
 ======================================================

-Ascender leverages the ``autocomplete=off`` attribute on forms to relay to the browser that it should not autocomplete the fields within that form.
+climber leverages the ``autocomplete=off`` attribute on forms to relay to the browser that it should not autocomplete the fields within that form.
 In some scenarios, however, the browser may ignore this setting and attempt to save and/or autocomplete fields.
 This tends to happen on forms that appear to contain login fields like username and password, such as the *User* form and some *Settings* forms.
 Further investigation is underway to deliver options that prevent this behavior.

 Login via HTTP requires workaround
 ====================================

-To access Ascender nodes behind your load balancer (in traditional cluster Ascender installs) via HTTP, refer to the procedure described in the :ref:`admin_troubleshooting` of the |ata|.
+To access climber nodes behind your load balancer (in traditional cluster climber installs) via HTTP, refer to the procedure described in the :ref:`admin_troubleshooting` of the |ata|.

 Job slicing and limit interactions
 =====================================